camunda/camunda-docs-manual/content/update/patch-level.md

 1. undeploy the previous version of the webapplication,
 2. deploy the new version of the webapplication.

-# Applying multiple Patches at once
+# Applying Multiple Patches at Once

 It is possible to apply multiple patches in one go (e.g., updateing from `7.1.0` to `7.1.4`).